France takes U.S. to task over BNP Paribas fine

 BNP has said only that it is in discussions with U.S. authorities about "certain U.S. dollar payments involving countries, persons and entities that could have been subject to economic sanctions".
 It declined to comment on the matter on Tuesday.
 It has set aside $1.1 billion for the fine but told shareholders it could be far higher than that.
 Last month it also said it had improved control processes to ensure such mistakes did not occur again.

-French Finance Minister Michel Sapin added his concerns, telling Les Echos national newspaper that “France will react strongly to protect its fundamental interests” if U.S. authorities do not treat BNP fairly.
-“We are not here to defend a bank which has recognized wrongful acts.
-We are here to protect the stability of the financial system in France, to ensure its ability to finance the economy properly,” he said.

-The strong reaction from French officials could give a foretaste of the mood of Hollande's Paris dinner with Obama before the two head to Normandy the next day for the 70th anniversary of the D-Day landings that helped end World War Two.
+It could also give a foretaste of the mood of Hollande's encounter with Obama at a Paris dinner on Thursday night before the two head to Normandy the next day for the 70th anniversary of the D-Day landings that helped end World War Two.

 At a joint news conference with his U.S. counterpart John Kerry in Washington last month, Fabius made clear that Paris was still unhappy with the Obama administration for its last-minute move in September 2013 to halt plans for joint military action in Syria - even as France readied its jets for take-off.